 Building a website with AI - the state of ChatGPT

 The site was as much a personal hobby thing as it was an evaluation of just what could be achieved with ChatGPT.
 I mean, everyone loves a Dip and Dine right?
 (If you need to ask what a DnD is then please go to the site and find out!)
-I’d had the idea to publish the various locations that you can Dip and Dine in the Bailiwick of Guernsey but it was just never quite high enough up the priority list.
-There were some challenges… indeed some technical challenges that I wanted to have a go at… and, well, you know - time, life… it’s difficult.
+I’d had the idea to publish the various locations that you can Dip and Dine in the Bailiwick of Guernsey for a number of years but it was just never quite high enough up the priority list to actually get done.
+There were some challenges - assembling the data about the locations, some technical challenges that I wanted to have a go at… and, well, you know - time, life.
+It’s difficult.

 Let’s go prompting

 I fired up ChatGPT 3.5 (latest at the time).
-I’ve got some experience with Bootstrap over at digits.gg and given that that’s in dire need of an upgrade I thought this might be a good chance to learn what was new.
+I’ve got some experience with Bootstrap over at digits.gg and given that that’s in dire need of an upgrade I thought this might be a good chance to learn what was new and see if that would enable me to do the necessary work at digits.

 So a very basic prompt and within literally seconds I have a fully responsive HTML template.
 Tidy!
 It showed a map using Google Maps, and I asked it to switch out to Leaflet, and it merrily complied…